Skip to content

 Can I trade ASX dividend stocks internationally?

 Yes.
-Through brokers like IG Australia, international investors can trade ASX-listed dividend stocks directly or via derivatives such as CFDs.
+Through brokers like IG Australia, international investors can trade ASX-listed dividend stocks or via derivatives such as CFDs.
 Availability may depend on your local regulations.

 Footnotes